SmilingHeretic/ethernaut-solutions-foundry/README.md

 # How to run

 1. [Install foundry](https://book.getfoundry.sh/getting-started/installation).
-2. Create an app on [Alchemy](https://www.alchemy.com/) and set app's network to Polygon Mumbai
+2. Create an app on [Alchemy](https://www.alchemy.com/) and set this app's network to Polygon Mumbai
 3. Create `.env` file in the project directory and set the following variables in this file:
 ```
 MUMBAI_RPC_URL=https://polygon-mumbai.g.alchemy.com/v2/<your Alchemy API key>